gary-archer/oauth.websample2/README.md

 * Express is used to host both the API and the SPA content
 * AWS Cognito is used as the default Authorization Server
-* The [oidc-client-ts](https://github.com/authts/oidc-client-ts) is used by the SPA to implement OpenID Connect
+* The [oidc-client-ts](https://github.com/authts/oidc-client-ts) library is used by the SPA to implement OpenID Connect
 * The [jose](https://github.com/panva/jose) library is used by the API to validate JWT access tokens
 * The [node-cache](https://github.com/mpneuried/nodecache) library is used to cache extra claims, when access tokens are first received